 5. Charge Cards Are Accessible to the Most Creditworthy Applicants

 Another difference between a charge card and a credit card: qualifying for a charge card requires a stronger credit score than you’ll usually need for a credit card, so it might work best for creditworthy borrowers.
 With no preset limit, the lender wants to minimize their risk of borrowers defaulting—so they’re going to pay particular attention to your credit score.

 Once you have a charge card, make sure to stay on top of payments, or else you might find your credit score taking a beating.

 Now that you’ve got a grasp on what makes a charge card different from a credit card, you got an idea of who your winner is in the charge card vs. credit card showdown.
-If charge cards won out for you, it’s smart to look into the details on three of the very best charge cards available to business owners:
+If charge cards won out for you, it’s smart to look into the details on two of the very best charge cards available to business owners: